View 2013 Holiday Markets in Fayetteville in a larger map

 Where: Nadine Baum Studios, 505 W. Spring St.

-Info: The 5th annual NWACCC Holiday Bazaar will feature works of pottery, jewelry, artwork, cards, and other items from local artists.
-More information is available on Facebook.
+Info: The 6th annual NWACCC Holiday Bazaar will feature works of pottery, jewelry, artwork, cards, and other items from local artists.

 Fayetteville Farmers’ Market